 Always thought that only Fender can randomly shuffle decks and necks of radically different classic guitars and get away with that?
 Think again!
-At Baselworld 2011 trade show the legendary Swiss watchmaker has updated its Daytona collection with the new Rolex Oyster Perpetual Cosmograph Daytona (ref.
+At Baselworld 2011 trade show Rolex has updated its Daytona collection with the new Oyster Perpetual Cosmograph Daytona (ref.
 116515LN) model that combines their signature Everose-alloy case with a black Cerachrom ceramic bezel.
-And, yes: thanks to the winning combination of colors and textures, it really does look fantastic!
+And, yes: thanks to the winning combination of colors and textures, it does look fantastic!

-Although this mechanism doesn’t feature Zenith’s signature 36,000 vibrations per hour balance wheel frequency, it is still considered a superior choice not only because of Rolex’s extremely thorough in-house quality control process, but also thanks for its use of antimagnetic Parachrom spring and more than adequate 72 hours of power reserve, which makes the watch very practical to those who have at least three timekeepers in daily rotation on their wrists.
+Although this mechanism doesn’t feature Zenith’s signature 36,000 vibrations per hour balance wheel frequency, it is still considered a superior choice not only because of Rolex’s extremely thorough in-house quality control process, but also thanks for its use of antimagnetic Parachrom spring and more than adequate 72 hours of power reserve, which makes it more practical to those who have at least three timekeepers in daily rotation on their wrists.

-Also (while I am not really fond of that) some people like to actually feel the massive oscillating weight of the cal.
-4130 doing its job behind (sigh) the solid case back cover of the piece.
+Also (while I am not fond of that) some people like to actually feel the massive oscillating weight of the cal.
+4130 doing its job behind (sigh) the solid case back cover.

 As far as general styling goes, the only change to the familiar design seems to be the black Cerachrom ceramic bezel.
 Practically scratch-proof, the bezel has the standard tachymeter graduation first engraved and then deposited layer by layer with rose gold vapor.

-Both versions will be equipped with 18-carat rose gold hands filled with luminous substance.
-However, the chocolate brown dial seems to be the most appealing since its gold Arabic numerals are treated with black PVD striking a very sweet chord with the piano-black ceramic bezel.
+Both versions will be equipped with 18-karat rose gold hands filled with luminous substance.
+However, the chocolate brown dial is the most appealing since its gold Arabic numerals are treated with black PVD striking a sweet chord with the piano-black ceramic bezel.

-No info on pricing yet, but it is clear that the watch won’t be cheap*.
+No info on pricing yet, but it is clear that the 116515LN won’t be cheap*.